In today's post, I will outline the basic steps for cleaning your Sage coffee machine and how to use them.

 If you have a kitchen sink next to the machine, you should get into the habit of using it instead of the machine.

 Why?
-The less water that is drawn through the machine, the less money you will spend on filter replacements.
+The less water drawn through the machine, the less you will spend on filter replacements.

 In addition, your espresso machine will survive longer.
-It's advisable doing a more rigorous clean on the portafilter handle every 2 weeks or so.
+It's advisable to do a more rigorous clean on the portafilter handle every 2 weeks or so.

-Soak a coffee machine cleaning tablet for 5 to 10 minutes in a jar filled with hot water.
+Soak a coffee machine cleaning tablet in a jar of hot water for 5 to 10 minutes.

 You may also replace the shower screen if you can remove it gently by unscrewing it.

-It is important to note that when you're soaking the handles, you should avoid immersing the handle in the solution as this might cause discoloration and degradation of the material.
+It is important to note that when you're soaking the handles, you should avoid immersing the handles in the solution, as this might cause discolouration and degradation of the material.

 Any regular de-tannin powder, such as puly-caff, is ideal for cleaning coffee buildup.